Garry Rodrigues

-Garry Mendes Rodrigues (born 27 November 1990) is a professional footballer who plays as a winger for Cypriot First Division club Apollon Limassol.
+Garry Mendes Rodrigues (/pt/; born 27 November 1990) is a professional footballer who plays as a winger for Cypriot First Division club Apollon Limassol.
 Born in the Netherlands, he plays for the Cape Verde national team.

 In February 2013, Rodrigues announced that he would like to represent Cape Verde, and made his debut in August 2013.
 He represented the side at the 2015 and 2021 Africa Cup of Nations.

-He formerly played for PAOK, Elche CF, XerxesDZB, FC Boshuizen, ADO Den Haag, Dordrecht, Levski Sofia and Galatasaray.
+He formerly played for PAOK, Elche, XerxesDZB, Boshuizen, ADO Den Haag, Dordrecht, Levski Sofia, Galatasaray, Al-Ittihad, Fenerbahçe, Olympiacos, Ankaragücü & Sivasspor.

-He is a cousin of Jerson Cabral.
+He is the cousin of Jerson Cabral.

 Club career

 As a youth player Rodrigues played for Feyenoord and Portuguese Real Sport Clube.

-Rodrigues joined Eredivisie club ADO Den Haag from amateur FC Boshuizen on 16 May 2012, signing a 1+1 years contract.
+Rodrigues joined Eredivisie club ADO Den Haag from amateur FC Boshuizen on 16 May 2012 after joining XerxesDZB, Rostocker & Boshuizen earlier, signing a 1+1 years contract.
 In July, he was loaned out to Eerste Divisie club Dordrecht.
 Rodrigues made his league debut in a 1–1 away draw against Emmen on 10 August, playing the full 90 minutes.